Rainier Foot and Ankle Associates logo

 • How can I prevent foot problems?

-Prevent foot problems by wearing properly fitting shoes, practicing good foot hygiene, keeping your feet dry, and regularly inspecting your feet for any signs of issues, especially if you have diabetes.
+You can prevent foot problems by wearing properly fitting shoes, practicing good foot hygiene, keeping your feet dry, and regularly inspecting your feet for any signs of issues, especially if you have diabetes.
+Should you encounter any issues, come see our specialists.
+With laser therapy, medication, PRP treatments, and more, we're able to help with a multitude of foot problems.

 • What are the common causes of heel pain?